arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing-2.md

 Notice how, instead of asking FsCheck to just inject any `Product`, the test is forging its input in a very specific way.
 It creates multiple correlated instances

 * an arbitrary date representing today
-* a list of intenarnational destinations
+* a list of international destinations
 * a product belonging to a specific category
 * a promotion that is valid today